-(i) Full Terms and Conditions: banks are required to make available on their websites125 the full terms and conditions of all instruments included in regulatory capital.
-The requirement for banks to make available the full terms and conditions of instruments on their websites will allow supervisors and market participants to investigate the specific features of individual capital instruments.
+- (i) Full Terms and Conditions: banks are required to make available on their websites 125 the full terms and conditions of all instruments included in regulatory capital.
+The requirement for banks to make available the full terms and conditions of instruments on their websites will allow supervisors and market participants to investigate the specific features of individual capital instruments. - (ii) Banks are required to keep the terms and conditions of all capital instruments up-todate (Table DF-14 of Annex 17).

-125 Please refer to paragraph 14.10 of this Master Circular.

-(ii) Banks are required to keep the terms and conditions of all capital instruments up-to-date (Table DF-14 of Annex 17).
 Whenever there is a change in the terms and conditions of a capital instrument, banks should update them promptly and make publicly available such updated disclosure.